There are many forms of “Curanderismo” (what many of us in the West

 - Colonisation and Aya Tourism

 We also cannot look at curanderismo without also turning towards the effects of the painful and violent history of colonization that is ongoing to this day; displacement, inter-generational trauma, dismantling of community structures, indoctrination by missionaries, widespread ecological destruction, the influence of materialism, cultural appropriation, western industrial culture and the commercial ayahuasca sales paradigm have all had a devastating effect on the indigenous peoples of the Amazon, their culture, spirituality, and way of life.
 This topic is a book in and of itself and will be covered in more depth in later posts, but is important to keep in mind because its consequences are deeply embedded and are very much a part of the package in our experience.

-Bearing all of the above in mind, we recommend spending time assessing what kind of facilitator might best suit your needs and really doing your homework, asking plenty of questions, using your intuition in combination with discernment, and preferably getting first-hand recommendations from someone you can trust before settling on any specific curandero, ayahuasquero or contemporary facilitator.
+Bearing all of the above in mind, we recommend spending time assessing what kind of facilitator might best suit your needs and really doing your homework, asking plenty of questions, using your intuition in combination with discernment, and preferably getting first-hand recommendations from someone you can trust before settling on any specific curandero, ayahuasquero, contemporary facilitator or psychdelic therapist.
 Take your time in investigating and educating yourself.

 For anyone who feels genuinely drawn to this path, navigating these obstacles can be well worth the trouble and may even be a part of its trickster magic.
 We have been fortunate enough to witness and personally experience profound healing and growth from this system of healing and feel deep gratitude for all that we have received and continue to receive from our other-than-human teachers.